whwu95/Text4Vis/README.md

 ## 👫 Contact
-For any question, please file an issue or contact [Wenhao Wu](https://whwu95.github.io/).
+For any question, please file an issue.